The Foster Boy: Plot

 Max is an orphan whose one true passion is to play the accordion.
-He is sent to the Bosigers farm where he meets Berteli who is also with the Bosigers as a foster child just like him.
-Even though they are cared for by being fed and sent to school, Max and Berteli are treated like servants on the farm.
-Berteli is upset from being separated from her mother and at first Mrs Bosiger shows a tenderness towards her by giving her chocolate while she cries at the dinner table.
+He is sent to the Bosigers farm where he meets Berteli who is also with the Bosigers as a foster child.
+Even though they are cared for by being fed and sent to school, Max and Berteli are treated like servants.
+Berteli is upset at being separated from her mother and at first Mrs Bosiger shows tenderness towards her by giving her chocolate when she cries at the dinner table.
 Max is indifferent towards Berteli in the beginning but later on develops a genuine affection towards her.
 Max has a pet rabbit which he loves and Berteli innocently tells Jakob, the Bosigers son, about it, who cruelly kills the rabbit and brings the meat for Mrs Bosiger to cook.
-When he reveals at the table that it was Max's rabbit that he brought, Max rushes outside disgusted, and vomits repulsed over eating his own rabbit.
+When he reveals at the table that it was Max's rabbit that he brought, Max rushes outside disgusted and vomits, repulsed over eating his own rabbit.